A Cultural History of the Disneyland Theme Parks (Book)

 Middle Class Kingdoms

 The first comparative historical study of the six Disneyland theme parks around the world in five distinct cultures: the USA, Tokyo, Paris, Hong Kong and Shanghai.
-Sets the parks in their respective historic contexts at the time of their opening, and considers the part that class plays in the success or failure of these ventures.
+Sets the parks in the historic contexts at their opening, discusses cross- and trans-cultural understandings of the parks and the part that class plays in their success or failure.

 Introduction: The Cultural Relevance of Disneyland

 Part I: The American Disney Theme Parks